 Choosing the right type of denture

-Selecting the most appropriate denture depends on several factors, including the number of missing teeth, the health of your gums and jawbone, and your personal preferences.
-During your consultation, your dentist will carry out a full oral examination and discuss your treatment goals to determine the most suitable option for you.
-This careful planning helps ensure that they are comfortable, functional, and long-lasting.
+Selecting the most suitable denture depends on several factors, including the number of missing teeth, gum and jawbone health, and your personal preferences.
+During your consultation, your dentist will carry out a full oral examination and discuss your treatment goals to help determine the most appropriate option.
+This careful planning helps ensure your dentures are comfortable, functional, and long-lasting.

-Patients who have lost all of their teeth may benefit from complete dentures, which replace an entire arch of teeth and restore the ability to chew and speak properly.
-Partial dentures are used when some natural teeth remain and are designed to integrate seamlessly with your existing teeth.
-Both options are custom-made to provide a precise fit and natural appearance.
+Patients who have lost all of their teeth may benefit from complete dentures, which replace an entire arch and help restore chewing ability, speech, and facial support.
+Partial dentures are used when some natural teeth remain and are designed to fit alongside existing teeth for a natural appearance.

 Adjusting to new dentures

-Most patients need a short settling-in period.
-Your speech may feel slightly different for the first week or two as your tongue and lips adjust to the new shape in your mouth.
-A little extra saliva is also common in the early days and usually settles on its own.
+Most patients require a short adjustment period.
+Your speech may feel slightly different at first as your tongue and lips adapt to the new shape in your mouth.
+You may also notice increased saliva, which usually settles naturally after a short time.

-Some tenderness over the gum is normal after fitting, particularly in areas where the denture rests under pressure.
-A simple adjustment appointment can relieve this in most cases.
-Let the practice know if any soreness persists beyond the first two weeks.
+Some gum tenderness is normal after fitting, especially in areas where the denture applies pressure.
+A simple adjustment appointment can usually resolve this.
+Please contact the practice if soreness continues beyond two weeks.

 Long-term care and maintenance

-Over time, natural changes in the shape of the jaw and gums can affect how they fit.
-Regular reviews allow your dentist to assess the fit and condition of them and determine whether relining, repair, or replacement is needed.
-Well-maintained dentures can provide reliable function and comfort for many years.
-We recommend regular dental hygiene appointments as well to go alongside your aftercare.
+Over time, natural changes in the gums and jaw can affect how dentures fit.
+Regular reviews allow your dentist to assess the fit and condition and decide if relining, repair, or replacement is needed.
+Well-maintained dentures can provide reliable comfort and function for many years.

-For patients with implant-retained dentures, routine monitoring of both the denture and the implants is essential.
-Maintaining healthy gums and good oral hygiene helps protect the implants and supports the long-term success of the treatment.
+For patients with implant-retained dentures, routine monitoring of both the dentures and implants is important.
+Maintaining good oral hygiene helps protect the implants and supports long-term success.

 If you are considering dentures in Bedford, we can arrange a consultation with you, which will allow you to discuss all available options and make an informed decision based on your individual needs.
 Get in touch with us today.